9x20 Centers,

 For using end mills or

-Silver & Deming drills with ½" shanks in the tailstock.
+drills with 1/2" shanks in the tailstock.

 Drill Chucks